reberly1/DIA_Real_Time_Sentiment_Analysis/README.md

-# DIA Real Time Setiment Analysis
+# DIA Real Time Sentiment Analysis

 ## These are the steps to deploy the flask application:
   ### Through VS Code: